controversial/cordova-plugin-appmobi/README.md

                  } catch (e) {
                      AppMobiCloud.notification.alert("Caught Exception For: " + e.message);
                      //Always mark the messages as read and delete them.
-                     //If you dont, your users will get them over and over again.
+                     //If you don't, your users will get them over and over again.
                      AppMobiCloud.notification.deletePushNotifications(msgObj.id);
                  }
              }